ubidots/ubidots-c/README.rst

 UbidotsClient*      client         Pointer to the Ubidots client made by ubidots_init()
 ==================  ===========  =================================

-Frees a client after it is no longer needed.
+Free a client after it is no longer needed.

 ubidots_collection_init()
 `````````````````````````